Bappy1988/rpg/README.md

 ### Production Mode
   `npm run build.prod`
-  Generates two javascript bundles (app and vendor) and a css bundle.
-Source maps are not included, the javascript bundles are minified and the css is optimized.
+  Generates two bundles (app and vendor) for both css and javascript.
+Source maps are not included, the javascript bundles are minified and the css bundles are optimized.
   The app bundle contains the code related to the application, while the vendor bundle contains all of the supporting libraries.
   This will also run the test suite and will abort if any tests fail.

   Notes:
-  * This bundle will be compact (about 600kb javascript + 100kb css), but debugging will be impossible so it should not be used for local development.
+  * This bundle will be compact (about 650kb javascript + 120kb css), but debugging will be impossible so it should not be used for local development.
-  * When served with gzip, this decreases to around 170kb javascript and 15kb css
+  * When served with gzip, this decreases to around 180kb javascript and 25kb css

 ### Testing
   `npm run test`